About the Time Stamp

 If you specify a time stamp (instead of an expiration time), the request automatically expires 15 minutes after the time stamp (in other words, AWS does not process a request if the request time stamp is more than 15 minutes earlier than the current time on AWS servers).
 Make sure your server's time is set correctly.

-If you are using .NET you must not send overly specific time stamps, due to different
+If you're using .NET you must not send overly specific time stamps, due to different

 interpretations of how extra time precision should be dropped.
 To avoid overly specific time